The Invisible War

 The Model Travels

-Bafut becomes a proof-of-replication site for other underserved communities seeking media ownership and local enterprise.
+Bafut becomes a proof-of-replication site for other underserved communities seeking media ownership.

 How to Help

 There is no corporate machine behind this.
 No large NGO overhead.
-The fastest way to help is to fund practical infrastructure, donate equipment, support Joshua’s ability to remain on the ground, or work with Joshua professionally.
+The fastest way to help is to fund practical infrastructure, donate equipment, support my ability to remain on the ground, or work with me professionally.

 Send What They Actually Need

-The most direct impact is equipment: laptops, tablets, sewing machines, lab supplies, cameras, Starlink, solar gear, auto mechanics tools, workshop tools, and classroom resources.
+Laptops, tablets, sewing machines, lab supplies, cameras, Starlink, solar gear, mechanics tools, workshop tools, and classroom resources.

-Joshua is personally funding his presence in Cameroon — food, housing, local transport, communication, and the cost of staying available to the work.
-This GoFundMe supports Joshua personally so he can remain present, mobile, and active in the field.
+I personally fund my presence in Cameroon — food, housing, transport, communication.
+This GoFundMe keeps me present, mobile, and active in the field.

-Joshua’s consulting work helps fund the field work.
-You receive media architecture, platform strategy, content direction, and revenue-pathway guidance for your own project while helping sustain this mission.
+My consulting funds the field work.
+You get media architecture, platform strategy, and revenue-pathway guidance — while sustaining this mission.

 Common Questions